We often get asked, both in professional and personal settings, where the best place is to start with VR.

 Standalone VR is any VR headset that works completely by itself without the need for any other pre-existing equipment or technology.
 The entire experience is run from the hardware worn on your head and it does not require being connected to any other external equipment.

-The best example of this is Oculus Quest 2, which delivers pared-down versions of PC VR games in a portable, standalone device that requires no other equipment.
+The best example of this is Meta Quest 2, which delivers pared-down versions of PC VR games in a portable, standalone device that requires no other equipment.
 With standalone VR like the Quest, everything you need to experience VR comes with the device itself — though some games require the Oculus Touch controllers to be held in your hands to interact.

 PC VR is any headset that requires a constant connection to a nearby PC.
 The PC in question will also need high specifications that meet the requirements for VR.
 A few examples of PC VR headsets include the Oculus Rift S, Valve Index, HTC Vive, Pimax, and Windows Mixed Reality headsets like the HP Reverb G2 and Samsung Odyssey+.